Personal Injury Overview

 Every state’s personal injury laws are different.
 Some of the relevant Florida personal injury laws include:

-Florida follows a pure comparative negligence law.
-That means accident victims can recover compensation even if they’re 99% to blame for an accident.
-As long as at least one other party shares in the blame, the Florida comparative fault rule lets you sue for damages.
+Florida follows a modified comparative negligence law with a 51% recovery bar.
+That means accident victims can recover compensation so long as they are not mostly to blame for an accident.
+As long as at least one other party or parties share the majority of the blame, the Florida comparative fault rule lets you sue for damages.
+However, your compensation can be reduced based on your percentage of fault.

 Personal Injury Statute of Limitations